 I know many people who were first drawn into the Supramental Yoga via Thea's book The Gnostic Circle which lays out the cosmological (zodiacal and numerical) architecture of the Supramental Manifestation and Descent, which may be a great place for some to start, even if perhaps a bit challenging for some with no zodiacal background to digest at first, because it really gives the reader an important view of the whole Supramental play that began unfolding at the tail end of the Age of Pisces and continues to unfold in our Age of Aquarius.

-I will be adding more thoughts, links, video and other content to this page as time allows.
 I made The Divine Trinity video (to the left) in 2018, to introduce some people to the mathematical and zodiacal basis of Thea's Supramental Cosmology, in conjunction with I have learned about the hidden and forgotten geometric basis of Vedic and post-Vedic mythology.

 In 2015 I wrote an article (entitled 'THE GNOSTIC CIRCLE') regarding orienting oneself within the Gnostic Circle (i.e. within one's journey in Time & Space).
 This Key of Gnosis is crucial for any who aspire to see and directly experience the Supramental-consciousness-force at work in our World.
 In addition to THE GNOSTIC CIRCLE, THE MAGICAL CAROUSEL is a good place for students to start the transformation from the LINEAR Mental consciousness towards a SPHERICAL Supramental Consciousness.